pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

 ## More advanced automation

 More advanced use cases might not be covered by the trigger methods above.
-For those, you need to create a Kubernetes application that uses Pachyderm APIs and watches the repositories for the specified condition.
-When the condition is met, the application switches the Pachyderm branch from `staging` to `master`.
+For those, you need to create a Kubernetes application that uses MLDM APIs and watches the repositories for the specified condition.
+When the condition is met, the application switches the MLDM branch from `staging` to `master`.